koalamer/vsc-labeled-bookmarks/README.md

 * Select the active group from a list of the available groups: `ctrl+alt+b g`
 * Move bookmarks from the active group to another one using `ctrl+alt+b m`

+### Persistent Storage

+The default place to persist bookmarks is the workspace state, which is local to the workstation (and user) the IDE is running on.
+The other storage type available is the file storage which uses json to store bookmark data.
+Storage location can be changed and json storage files can be exported and imported using `ctrl+alt+b ctrl+s` which will display a list of possible storage actions to perform:

+* move to another storage location: this will move the current bookmarks to another location and clean the current location.
+(Does not delete storage files, only blanks them.)
+* switch to using another storage location: abandon using the current storage (keeping its current state), and start using another storage and its bookmarks.
+* export to another storage location: export selected bookmark groups into another storage location.
+* import from another storage location: extends your current set of bookmarks with those loaded from the specified file.

 ### Display Options

 * Hide / unhide bookmark icons (might be necessary to set a breakpoint on a line that also has a bookmark): `ctrl+alt+b h`